mulshankar/VehicleDetection_Sankar/ReadMe_Sankar.md

 ![alt text][image4]

 While the sliding window search is effective, it is computationally very expensive.
 Another scheme was written to extract hog features only once and then can be sub-sampled to get all of its overlaying windows.
 Each window is defined by a scaling factor where a scale of 1 would result in a window that's 8 x 8 cells then the overlap of each window is in terms of the cell distance.
-This means that a cells_per_step = 2 would result in a search window overlap of 75%.

 **Final Pipeline**